GeostatsGuy/Resources/README.md

 I'm appointed in the:

-* Hildebrand Department of Petroleum and Geosystem Engineering, Cockrell School of Engineering
+* Hildebrand Department of Petroleum and Geosystem Engineering, Cockrell School of Engineering, The University of Texas at Austin
-* Department of Planetary and Earth Sciences, Jackson School of Geosciences
+* Department of Planetary and Earth Sciences, Jackson School of Geosciences, The University of Texas at Austin
-* Bureau of Economic Geology
+* Bureau of Economic Geology, Jackson School of Geosciences, The University of Texas at Austin

 I'm also a:

 * principal investigator in the College of Natural Sciences Energy Analytics Freshmen Research Initiative and Inventors' Program, The University of Texas at Austin
-* core faculty in the Machine Learning Laboratory in Computer Sciences, all at The University of Texas at Austin.
+* core faculty in the Machine Learning Laboratory in Computer Sciences, all at The University of Texas at Austin
-* principal investigator (co-PI with Professor John T. Foster) of the DIRECT industrial consortium
+* principal investigator (co-PI with Professor John T. Foster) of the DIRECT industrial consortium, , The University of Texas at Austin

 I feel that the role of professor is a role of service, so I post all my lectures and supporting content online resulting in evergreen content that outlasts the semester and reaches beyond campus.
 I hope this content supports: